 Santiago attended New York City’s Performing Arts High School, where she majored in drama and dance.
 She graduated magna cum laude from Harvard University on a full scholarship in 1976.
-She earned am MFA degree in Fiction Writing from Sarah Lawrence College and honorary doctorate degrees from Trinity University, Pace University, Metropolitan College and Universidad de Puerto Rico, Recinto de Mayagüez.
+She earned an MFA degree in fiction writing from Sarah Lawrence College and honorary doctorate degrees from Trinity University, Pace University, Metropolitan College and Universidad de Puerto Rico, Recinto de Mayagüez.

 The mother of two adult children, she lives in Westchester County, New York, with her husband, filmmaker Frank Cantor.